Preparing for and delivering a demo with Skytap

 - Verify that you have a published service for port 3389 (RDP) or port 22 (SSH) on your VMs.
 For more information, see Accessing VMs with published services.

 - Verify that remote access is properly configured on the VM.
-For more information, see Accessing VMs with direct RDP or Accessing VMs with SSH.
+For more information, see Accessing VMs with RDP or Accessing VMs with SSH.

 - Test the RDP or SSH connection to confirm that you can access the VM.
 If you need to adjust your network or firewall settings, see What IP addresses and port ranges does Skytap use?.